Ch1ps-dot/myclox/README.md

 ---

 ## UPDATE
+- 2023-05-01
+  - finished the structure of virtual machine, and the core of vm to dispatch instructions.
+  - finished all chllenge under this chapter.
+Tbn, they are mostly answering by text but not code.

 - 2023-04-27
-  - finished the definition and manipulation of bytecode chunk
+  - finished the definition and manipulation of bytecode chunk.
   - finished the challenge one of chapter 14: implementation the struct to store line information by run-line code as well as functions to allocate memory and resolve for that.